mnojokes/TheNextBigAPI/README.md

 # TheNextBigAPI
+NOTE: the Docker version is not working at this time.
+Run HTTP project instead.
 ## What is it?
 Have you ever wondered what it would be like to have a currency rate API that has currency data just up to 2014?
 Well, wonder no more, because it is here!